|Nutrition Facts (per serving)|

-Rutabaga has a sweet, buttery flavor that can be a bit like peppered cabbage, depending on the variety.
+Many people grew up eating puréed rutabaga and it may have turned some people away from the root vegetable.
+If you have yet to discover the joy of roasting rutabaga, you're in for a real treat.
+Rutabaga has a sweet, buttery flavor that can be a bit like peppered cabbage.
+The taste depends on the variety.
 Roasting rutabaga concentrates and highlights this natural sweetness and it really is one of the best ways to enjoy it on its own.

-- Heat the oven to 400 F.
+Preheat the oven to 400 F.

-- Peel the rutabaga and cut into 1/2-inch cubes.
+Peel the rutabaga and cut into 1/2 inch cubes.

-- Place the rutabaga cubes in a large mixing bowl and drizzle with olive oil.
+Place the rutabaga cubes in a large mixing bowl and drizzle with olive oil.

-- Roast in the center of the oven until the edges brown and the rutabaga is tender (about 30 to 40 minutes).
+Roast in the center of the oven until the edges brown and the rutabaga is tender (about 30 to 40 minutes).
 Stir it about halfway through to minimize sticking.